 If a housing agency ties a rent increase to the income of a tenant or their family, the rent index does not apply.
 Housing agencies under the Residential Landlord and Tenant Act include Yukon Housing, Grey Mountain and Kwanlin Dün First Nation.

-For example, a landlord served their tenant with a notice to increase rent on February 28, 2021.
-The increase is 10 per cent and starts June 1, 2021.The notice would still be valid, but the rent increase could only be 1 per cent.
+For example, a landlord served their tenant with a notice to increase rent on February 28, 2022, the rent increase takes effect on June 1, 2022 and must increase by no more than 3.3 per cent.

 Are a rental unit’s utilities indexed to inflation?